 Some people say being a good listener is #1 while others believe asking good questions is the key to success.
 I think they’re equally valuable and both critical to success in sales.

-Today we’re going to talk about the importance of asking good freight broker sales questions designed to help you get more shippers.
+If you are serious about freight broker sales training, you must understand the importance of asking good freight broker sales questions.
+Asking good question is one of the keys skills needed to help you get more shippers.

-In preparing this for article I wrote down a long list of sales questions I have used and continue to use today.
+In preparing this for article I wrote down a long list of sales questions I have used as a part of my freight broker sales pitch.